Stefan0436/Cyan/README.md

 # Compiling
-Use `./buildlocal.sh` on linux to quickly build the project, argument `--version` can be used to specify game version, please note that CYAN is 1.15.2+, we cannot support < 1.15 because of mapping issues.
+Use `./buildlocal.sh` on linux to quickly build the project, argument `--version` can be used to specify game version, please note that CYAN is 1.16+, we cannot support < 1.15 because of mapping issues.
+Please note that 1.15 is is not compatbile with alpha 13, alpha 14 will re-implement 1.15 suppor.
 See [BUILDING](BUILDING.md) for more details on how to compile.

 # AerialWorks Maven Server
 Because we are writing a modloader, we have set up a maven server, here is the url:<br />